MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-frontline-operational-hierarchy.md

 The CSV file must contain the following three columns, in the following order, starting at the first column.

 > [!IMPORTANT]
 > If you created your frontline teams through the [deploy frontline dynamic teams at scale](deploy-dynamic-teams-at-scale.md) experience, the DisplayName and TeamId values of your frontline teams are pre-populated in the CSV template.
-Otherwise, you'll need to manually add your team names and team IDs to these columns in the template.
+Otherwise, you'll need to manually add your teams and team IDs to these columns in the template.

 | Column name   | Required | Description   |
 ----------------|----------|---------------|